 Do you want to keep your pugs healthy?
 If yes, you should provide them with a healthy diet daily.
 Pugs are a special breed of dogs with distinct physical features and behavioral patterns.
 This distinctiveness extends to their diet too.
+Pugs are prone to being overweight so it’s important to have effective dietary management for overweight pugs.
 In summary, pugs are special dogs with special dietary needs, and as such, only the best food for pug puppies should be given to these beautiful dogs.

 What to feed my pug